-This mac & cheese recipe only uses a few ingredients one of which is uncooked macaroni elbow.
+This mac & cheese recipe only uses a few ingredients one of which is uncooked pasta.
 Make this easy comfort food in your slow cooker.

 Yes you read that correctly, this recipe uses uncooked macaroni.
 Mac & cheese just got super easy!
 This is a great side dish when you’re short on time.
-If you give yourself cheat meals, this is a great cheat meal.
 The original recipe that I posted for this mac & cheese used only 5 ingredients, one of which was poultry seasoning.
 Last week I called my Mother and asked her what she puts in her mac & cheese.
-After speaking with her, I removed the poultry seasoning and added in paprika, onion powder, salt and pepper.
+After speaking with her, I updated this recipe by removing the poultry seasoning and adding in the paprika, onion powder, salt, and pepper.
+Thanks Mom!

-For most slow cooker recipes, you’re not supposed to lift the lid off the dish while it’s cooking however for this one, if you’re home I suggest giving it a good stir halfway through.
-If you’re not going to be home, don’t worry this is still a set-it-and-forget-it recipe and dish and it should still cook properly.
+For most slow cooker recipes, you’re not supposed to lift the lid off the dish while it’s cooking.
+For this recipe, if you’re home I suggest giving it a good stir halfway through cooking.
+If you’re not going to be home, don’t worry this is still a set-it-and-forget-it recipe and dish and it will still cook properly.
 There is one downfall to this recipe.
-If you cook this too long, it will dry out very quickly.
-Meaning, it’s very easy to over-cook.
-This isn’t a recipe you can let sit on the WARM setting once it’s done cooking.
-I suggest turning the slow cooker off so it doesn’t continue to cook.
+If you cook this too long, it will overcook and dry out.
+It’s easy to over-cook.
+I also suggest you don’t let it sit on the WARM setting once it’s done cooking.
+I turn off the slow cooker off so it doesn’t continue to cook.
 If you have slow cooker liners, this is the time to use it to help make clean up easy.
 If not, don’t forget to spray your slow cooker generously with cooking spray to help prevent sticking.
 If the edges of your mac & cheese starts to crisp up, don’t worry, that’s normal.

-- 1 pound macaroni elbows, uncooked
+- 1 pound pasta, uncooked

 - 16 ounces cheddar cheese, shredded

-- 5 cups milk of your choice
+- 4 cups milk of your choice

-- 1/4 tsp paprika
+- 1/4 teaspoon paprika

 - Add all ingredients to the slow cooker.
 Stir to mix well.

-- Cook HIGH 1-2 hours or LOW 2-3.
+- Cook HIGH 2-3 hours or LOW 4-6.

 I made this mac & cheese in my 3.5-quart slow cooker.